-Studies show women with a higher birthweight (a woman’s weight when she was born) have an increased risk of breast cancer (especially before menopause) [47-51].
+Studies show women with a higher birthweight (a woman’s weight when she was born) have an increased risk of breast cancer, especially before menopause [55-61].

-A higher birthweight does not appear to be linked to higher estrogen levels in adulthood [52-54].
-However, birthweight may be a marker of factors related to growth (such as adult height) that affect breast cancer risk [53,55-56].
+A higher birthweight doesn’t appear to be linked to higher estrogen levels in adulthood [62-64].
+However, birthweight may be a marker of factors related to growth that are linked to breast cancer risk, such as adult height [63,65-66].

-Other reasons behind a link between birthweight and breast cancer risk are under study.
+Other reasons behind the link between birthweight and breast cancer risk are under study.

 Learn about other early life exposures and breast cancer risk.

 For a summary of research studies on birthweight and breast cancer risk, visit the Breast Cancer Research Studies section.

 Learn about other factors linked to the risk of breast cancer.